PostgreSQL UUIDv7 Performance Benchmark: Native vs Custom Implementations

 Comprehensive Benchmark Results

-Based on professional-grade benchmarking with 50,000 iterations per implementation:
+Based on professional-grade benchmarking with 10 runs ร— 100,000 iterations per implementation (with warmups):

 Single-Thread Performance